armele/mctradepost-retro/src/main/java/com/deathfrog/mctradepost/core/colony/buildings/workerbuildings/BuildingHowTo.md

 ## Building Research
 If the building is meant to be unlocked via research or progression, set that up with an effect using a json file at src\main\resources\data\mctradepost\researches\effects

+# Building Modules
+Modules are building functionality supported by right-clicking the hut block.
+They enable a variety of capabilities depending on the implementation.

+All the functionality described below is linked together by a declaration of a module producer in MCTPBuildingModules and then attached to a buliding in ModBuildingsInitializer.

+## Module (Server)
+Server-side module capabilities are implemented at src\main\java\com\deathfrog\mctradepost\core\colony\buildings\modules and will probably extend AbstractBuildingModule and implement IPersistentModule.
+For any information that needs to be available on the client side and is not included in the building view, serialize that here in serializeToView.

+## Module View (Client)
+Client-side module capabilities are implemented at src\main\java\com\deathfrog\mctradepost\api\colony\buildings\moduleviews and will probably extend AbstractBuildingModuleView or a child.
+Implement a deserialize method here that corresponds exactly to what is in the associated module's serializeToView.
+(Mismatched serialization logic will break the game in multiplayer mode in severe and unpredictable ways, but should show up in the logging.)

+## Module Window (Client)
+The Module View will almost certainly implement a Window class (src\main\java\com\deathfrog\mctradepost\core\client\gui\modules) extending AbstractModuleWindow and using an xml-based template with BlockUI to create a screen.
+See examples at src\main\resources\assets\mctradepost\gui\layouthuts.